stopthatastronaut/takofukku/readme.md

 Takofukku doesn't store your tokens or API keys.
 The source code is in this very repo, so you can check that for yourself.
 However, it's still worth dedicating a specific API key and token solely to Takofukku, to make key rotation easier.
 It's a good idea to rotate these keys periodically, and this process can be automated.

-While we're talking security, Do use https for your server.
+While we're talking security, Do use HTTPS for your Octopus server.
 Github to Takofukku is encrypted, but Takofukku to Octopus is under your control, in your takofile.
 Do use https.
-Octopus now natively supports LetsEncrypt, so please use it.
+Octopus now [natively supports LetsEncrypt](https://octopus.com/docs/administration/lets-encrypt-integration), so please use it.

 ## Does this mean I can use Octopus Deploy as a CI server?